industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 preferences to find more interesting solutions.
 However, interactive methods are challenging to implement because of their interactive nature.
-The methods often require specialized user interfaces to be able to shine.
+The methods often require specialized user interfaces to be able to truly shine.

-DESDEO focuses on interactive multiobjective optimization, and provides tools and means to implement some of the most popular interactive methods, and allows users to also implement their own.
+DESDEO focuses on interactive multiobjective optimization, and provides tools and means to implement many existing interactive methods, and allows users to implement their own methods as well.
 Because of DESDEO, there is no need to reinvent the wheel when it comes to interactive methods.
-Instead, components of existing methods can be re-used and combined to create new methods, saving researchers and developers time.
+Instead, components of existing methods can be re-used and combined to create new methods, saving researchers', practitioners', and developers' time.

+Interactive multiobjective optimization methods can be further classified into _scalarization-based_ and _population-based_ methods, roughly speaking.
+Scalarization-based methods
-Interactive multiobjective optimization methods can be further classified into _exact_ and _inexact_ methods, roughly speaking.
-Exact methods will be discussed in the section [Exact methods](#exact-methods), and inexact methods will be introduced in the section [Evolutionary multiobjective optimization methods](#evolutionary-multiobjective-optimization-methods).
+will be discussed in the section [Scalarization-based methods](#scalarization-based-methods), and population-based methods will be introduced in the section [Population-based method](#population-based methods).

-## Exact methods
+## Scalarization-based methods

 !!! question "Why and where is this relevant in DESDEO?"
-    The `desdeo-mcdm` module contains many exact interactive multiobjective optimization methods.
+    The `desdeo-mcdm` module contains many scalarization-based
+    interactive multiobjective optimization methods.
     It is important to know when these methods are appropriate to be used, and what are their limitations.

-Exact methods, sometimes called _MCDM methods_, are methods that employ [scalarization](#scalarization) and exact solvers, such as gradient-based optimization.
-To apply exact methods, it is necessary that the problem formulation is known, i.e., the problem is defined _analytically_.
-In this case, many exact solvers can exploit the problem's mathematical properties to guarantee the Pareto optimality of the solutions found.
-Hence, the term _exact methods_.
+Scalarization-based methods, also called _MCDM methods_, are methods that employ [scalarization](#scalarization) and deterministic solvers, such as gradient-based optimization.
+To apply these methods, it is necessary that the problem formulation is known, i.e., the problem is defined _analytically_.
+In this case, many solvers can exploit the problem's mathematical properties to guarantee the Pareto optimality of the solutions found.

 !!! note
     The name _MCDM method_ comes from the field of _multiple criteria decision making_.